Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 The `Documents` table holds all of the documents for all of the entities. `id` is the sequential surrogate primary key. `document_uuid` is the external GUID expressed in the API as the resource id.
-It will be indexed as unique and non-clustered to support both document_uuid uniqueness validation as well as direct access for GET/UPDATE/DELETE by id operations. `partition_key` is included as part of the primary key.
+It will be indexed as unique and non-clustered to support both document_uuid uniqueness validation as well as direct access for GET/UPDATE/DELETE by id operations. `document_partition_key` is included as part of the primary key.
 It is derived from the `document_uuid`, either as a modulo or by taking low-order bits, and maps to a partition number.
 This will allow the index on `document_uuid` to be partition-aligned.